digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/studio.rst

 Individual exercise, create your country's flag
 =====================

-1.Continue to work ``individually``.
+1. Continue to work ``individually``.
 Sketch out a design for a flag that captures the spirit of the significant words/phrases for your country.
 Keep in mind that you are creating something for the world to see.

 You may want to review the `StdDraw API <http://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html>`_ to get a sense of it’s capabilities (and limitations).